 HeritageBantry is a town full of character, history and remarkable heritage sites

 The streets of Bantry town are full of character with old and new shopfronts, some still even have their traditional Irish shop interiors.
-Make sure to visit Ma Murphy’s pub on Main Street where you will find the old style shop at the front of the pub.
+Make sure to visit Ma Murphy’s pub on New Street where you will find the old style shop at the front of the pub.
 Jennifer Evans’ shop on The Quay is another treasure in Bantry, while the Anchor Tavern on New Street is full of eclectic artefacts and memorabillia from days gone by.

 The Anchor Tavern

 Places of interest in Bantry and the nearby area

 Bantry House & Gardens

 Bantry House, also pictured above, is one of our great heritage treasures and a must visit in Bantry.